 I was watching Dungeons & Dragons: The Book of Vile Darkness this past weekend when this snippet of a poem came to me.
 Over the next day, it grew into the beginning of a story.
-I’m not sure where it will go, but I share t with you here … if you like it, maybe […]
+I’m not sure where it will go, but I share t with you here … […]

 Tag Archives: fantasy

 I was once challenged … either by a teacher or a contest, I can’t remember which … to write a three wishes story.
 This is what I came up with.
 I think it still needs a little work, but is a fun read anyway.

 She slips her final nickel into the one-armed bandit.
 She pulls the arm.
 Cherry.
 Lemon.
 Plum.
 Her nickel falls back out.

 “Phew!
 Am I glad to be out of there!”

 “Who said that?”
 She looks around and sees no one.
 She shrugs her shoulders and picks up her nickel.

 “What?
 Who said that?”

 People nearby look at her and go on with their gambling.

 “Who?
 I don’t see anyone.”
 This time she whispers.